sl-solution/InMemoryDatasets.jl/docs/src/man/grouping.md

 As mentioned before, the result of `gatherby` is stable, i.e. the observations order within each group will be the order of their appearance in the original data set.
 However, when this stability is not needed and there are many groups in the data set, passing `stable = false` improves the performance by sacrificing the stability.

 The `gatherby` function has one extra keyword arguments, `isgathered`, which by default is set to `false`.
 When this argument is set to `true`, InMemoryDatasets assumes that the observations are currently gathered by some rules and it only finds the starts and ends of each group and marks the data set as gathered.
-So users can manually group observations by using this keyword argument.
+So users can manually group observations by setting this keyword argument.